ibnsamy96/leetcode-solutions/README.md

 # LeetCode Solutions

 This repository contains my solutions to various coding problems from LeetCode.
-I solve problems in JavaScript or TypeScript, and the solutions are organized by problem number.
+I solved problems in JavaScript and TypeScript, and the solutions are organized by problem number.

 ## Purpose